katzenpost/katzenpost/docs/specs/mixnet.rst

 3.2 Sphinx Packet Parameters
 ----------------------------

-   The following parameters are used as for the Panoramix Mix Network instantiation of the Sphinx Packet Format:
+   The following parameters are used as for the Katzenpost Mix Network instantiation of the Sphinx Packet Format:

     * ``AD_SIZE``            - 2 bytes.